 Content disclaimer: The following article describes human remains and includes one photo of a human skull.
 All other photos of skeletal remains are linked and can be viewed at your own discretion.

-Human bones are make up a very important organ system that responds to internal and external stimuli in a variety of different.
+Human bones make up a very important organ system that responds to internal and external stimuli in a variety of different ways.
 Disease, nutrition, physical activity and stress are all factors that can cause permanent or temporary changes to different bones in the body (Liston, 2012 pp.125-126).
 What makes the study of bones so special is that they tell a story – the events that occur during one’s lifetime can create permanent changes to bone which can be studied many years later by scientists and historians.

 Forensic archaeology is the study of human remains from the past.
 Forensic archaeologists analyze skeletal remains that are uncovered from archaeological excavations and conduct experiments to answer basic questions such as…

 - When were they alive?

 - Why are their bones so important?